3D-e-Chem/knime-silicos-it/README.md

 Test results will be written to `test/target/surefire-reports` directory.
 Code coverage reports (html+xml) can be found in the `tests/target/jacoco/report/` directory.

+There are no tests for the meta nodes as they are copied from the plugin to a workflow each time, which would make the test test itself.

 ### Unit tests

 Unit tests written in Junit4 format can be put in `tests/src/java`.